GrinCa/Model/README.txt

 *****************************************************************************************
 To setup a case, edit its file in the Config folder or create it on the base of existing ones.
 The study should be launched with the file launch.m.
 All post-process are made after the calculation.
-When putting some flag to 1, it will disable the calculation, both are done separetaly.
+Note: When putting some flag to 1 (in particular those for post-process) it will disable the calculation.

 *****************************************************************************************